 - Get absorbed back into your bloodstream

 Here are a few tips that you might want to try to reduce gas after eating asparagus:

 - Over-the-counter digestive enzyme taken with meals.
-Products that contain enzyme alpha-D-galactosidase, such as lactase supplements like this one, can help you digest these complex carbs and allow you to enjoy gassy foods that are otherwise nutritious.
+Products that contain enzyme alpha-D-galactosidase, such as lactase supplements can help you digest these complex carbs and allow you to enjoy gassy foods that are otherwise nutritious.

 Still, the best way to get rid of the excess gas in your stomach that is caused by eating asparagus is to not eat asparagus in the first place.

 But realistically speaking, asparagus is nutritious, and totally avoiding it will deprive you of the nutrients and health benefits it brings.

 So if you love asparagus yet have not prepared any gas-busting method, my best advice would be to just stay away from them in situations where you absolutely cannot release gas or in simple term, fart.

 Are there any other side effects of asparagus?